James' season-high 39 points lead Lakers by Spurs, 143-138 – KION546

 TIP-INS

 Spurs: San Antonio’s longest losing streak is 13 straight in 1989 followed by 10 straight in 1987 and nine straight in 1989.
 The Spurs have lost eight straight in five other seasons, including 2020 and 1989.
-San Antonio finished 21-61 in 1989, the final season of David Robinson’s two-year commitment to the Navy before joining the Spurs. … G Josh Richardson missed his third straight game with a sprained right ankle.
+San Antonio finished 21-61 in 1989, the final season of David Robinson’s two-year commitment to the Navy before joining the Spurs. … San Antonio is 2-8 in back-to-back games this season, including no wins in three home games.
+The Spurs have nine back-to-back sets remaining. … G Josh Richardson missed his third straight game with a sprained right ankle.

 UP NEXT